 SDC1.4.2 Additional Grid Code Availability Notice

-The following items are required to be submitted by each User by no later than the EA1 Gate Window Closure each day, with the exception of Aggregators and Dispatchable Demand Customers, direct to the TSO, regardless of whether these have to be submitted under the TSC.
+The following items are required to be submitted by each User by no later than the EA1 Gate Window Closure each day, with the exception of Aggregators and Demand Side Unit Operators, direct to the TSO, regardless of whether these have to be submitted under the TSC.
 The requirements in SDC1.4.1 in relation to data apply to this SDC1.4.2 as if repeated here.

 SDC1.4.3.4 Availability of Demand Side Units

-Each Dispatchable Demand Customer shall, subject to the exceptions in SDC1.4.3.5, use reasonable endeavours to ensure that it does not at any time declare the Demand Side Unit MW Availability and the Demand Side Unit characteristics of its Demand Side Unit at levels or values different from those that the Demand Side Unit could achieve at the relevant time.
+Each Demand Side Unit Operatorshall, subject to the exceptions in SDC1.4.3.5, use reasonable endeavours to ensure that it does not at any time declare the Demand Side Unit MW Availability and the Demand Side Unit characteristics of its Demand Side Unit at levels or values different from those that the Demand Side Unit could achieve at the relevant time.
 The TSO can reject declarations to the extent that they do not meet these requirements.

 SDC1.4.3.5 SDC1.4.3.4 shall not apply to the extent:

-(a) it would require the Dispatchable Demand Customer to declare levels or values better than Demand Side Unit MW Capacity and Technical Parameters as submitted under the Planning Code in respect of a Demand Side Unit;
+(a) it would require the Demand Side Unit Operator to declare levels or values better than Demand Side Unit MW Capacity and Technical Parameters as submitted under the Planning Code in respect of a Demand Side Unit;

 (b) necessary during periods of Planned Outage or Planned Maintenance Outage or otherwise with the consent of the TSO;